tacman/mailtrap/sfcasts/cli-command-functional-test.md

 the email is `steve@minecraft.com`, subject is `Booking Reminder for Visit Mars` and this email doesn't have an attachment, so remove that assertion entirely.

-Finally, write an assertion for the opposite of our pre-assertion:
-`$this->assertNotNull($booking->getReminderSentAt())`.
-This ensures the command updated the booking in the database.
+Finally, write an assertion that the command updated the booking in the database.

 Moment of truth!
 Run the tests: